mykidong/jcascalog-trevni-example/README.md

 ## Run Examples

 ### Write Trevni from Json
+This example M/R Job output produces trevni data from the input json data.

 Edit the namenode and jobtracker configuration in avro.trevni.playground.WriteTrevniFromJson.main():
 ```
     Configuration conf = new Configuration();